Eczema - a problem with skin

 Try to avoid scratching as much as possible, as you could scrape off the top layers of your skin and let germs get in.

-Some people have problems with their skin and they may often feel like they want to scratch like mad.
+Some people have problems with patches of their skin and they may often feel like they want to scratch these patches like mad.
 One of these problems could be a skin disease called eczema.

 - Eczema – (say ek-sma) is an inflammation (say in-flam-ay-shun) of the skin.
 Inflammation means that the skin is swollen and red.